 What a brief and moving novella.
 I’m not sure what spurred me on to request it (probably the military aspect – I grew up in a military town), as I’ve tried to limit the number of ARC, and even more so romance based ARCs, that I request, but it was a quick and enthralling read.
 I could easily see Valante creating a longer novel with greater detail, but this novella worked well enough for me as it was.

-I received a copy of this from the publisher and I received no compensation for my honest response.
+I received a copy of Mindscape (link to the publisher’s website) directly from the publisher in return for my honest response; no compensation was received.

 As with the just reviewed After the Fall this novel was GREAT to me for the reason most readers of romance will not like it: the lack of sex.
 This novel instead focused on the story line (the relationship and the history of the relationship) and the war.
 I mean don’t get me wrong some sex would’ve been great, but it was completely unnecessary to the story (and I thus believe left out).

 Now this is how you write a romance novel!
 There was one line that captured this for me, ”A first kiss was usually a one-way ticket to a one-night stand or an awkward exit, but this one…I didn’t know where anything was going now.”

 I was worried about where the Tucker Springs series was going, but L. A. Witt single-handedly brought the series back to a great, if predictable (it is romance after all), place and pace.
 I was so impressed with this addition to the series that I’m convinced I should probably look into whether Witt has written any other MM romances and it left me hoping she will contribute more to the series!
 I received a copy of After the Fall (link to the publisher’s site) from the publisher in return for my honest opinion of the novel.
 I received no compensation.